Skip to content

 This tool lets you search the Pantone database by code or name, select a color, and instantly see its CMYK equivalent.
 The CMYK values are derived by converting the Pantone color's RGB reference values through the standard RGB-to-CMYK formula, which provides a reliable starting point for process-color reproduction.

-Some Pantone colors (especially neons, metallics, and deeply saturated hues) fall outside the CMYK gamut and cannot be reproduced exactly with process inks.
+Some Pantone colors (especially neons, metallics, and deeply saturated hues) fall outside the CMYK gamut and cannot be reproduced exactly with process inks — see which colours survive CMYK conversion for the broader gamut picture.
 In those cases, the CMYK values shown here are the closest achievable approximation.
 For critical work, print a proof and compare it to your Pantone swatch book.
 Our Color test page can serve as a quick check that your printer is reproducing all channels accurately before you proof a Pantone conversion.
 If your destination is a website rather than a press, the Pantone to HEX converter gives you the CSS-ready code directly.

-Diagram comparing spot colour printing with a single premixed ink versus process colour printing using overlapping CMYK dots.Spot Colour vs Process ColourTwo fundamentally different ways to print the same colourSpot Colour (Pantone)1 premixed ink● Exact colour match every time● Higher cost (dedicated ink run)● Best for: logos, brand coloursProcess Colour (CMYK)CMYK● Approximate colour match● Lower cost (4 standard inks)● Best for: photos, full colourVSConverting Pantone → CMYK replaces a single ink with a 4-dot simulationSome Pantone colours fall outside the CMYK gamut — always proof before printing
+Diagram comparing spot colour printing with a single premixed ink versus process colour printing using overlapping CMYK dots.Spot Colour vs Process ColourTwo fundamentally different ways to print the same colourSpot Colour (Pantone)1 premixed ink● Exact colour match every time● Higher cost (dedicated ink run)● Best for: logos, brand coloursProcess Colour (CMYK)CMYK● Approximate colour match● Lower cost (4 standard inks)● Best for: photos, full colourVSConverting Pantone → CMYK swaps one ink for a 4-dot simulationSome Pantone colours fall outside the CMYK gamut — always proof before printing

 Spot colour uses one premixed ink for exact matches.
 Process colour simulates the colour with four standard CMYK inks.